Deep Plane Facelift at 55

 - Advanced aging signs

 Is 55 a good age for deep plane facelift?
-Learn about candidacy, expected results, and considerations for patients in their mid-50s.
-This technique represents an advanced approach to facial rejuvenation that addresses the underlying causes of facial aging rather than just treating surface symptoms.
+Expert guide covering candidacy, expected results, and considerations for patients in their mid-50s.
+Rather than masking symptoms, this approach restores facial architecture at its structural foundation that addresses the underlying causes of facial aging rather than just treating surface symptoms.

 The deep plane facelift works by releasing and repositioning the SMAS (superficial musculoaponeurotic system) layer along with the overlying skin as a single unit.
 This creates more natural, longer-lasting results compared to traditional facelift techniques.